-- Remnant indigenous vegetation belonging to Ecological Vegetation Classes (EVCs) that are regionally endangered or vulnerable. - Plant species that are threatened in Knox or more widely. - Native fauna (including invertebrates) that are uncommon, rare or threatened in the Melbourne or wider area. - Habitat features, such as tree hollows, food plants and even open pastures and grasslands that are used by uncommon, rare or threatened native fauna. - Streams, wetlands (including ephemeral) and riparian vegetation that retain a natural ecological function, including habitat for native fish, platypus, waterfowl, invertebrates or other fauna. - A role in dispersal of wildlife, pollen and plant propagules through acting as an ecological corridor or a 'stepping stone' in a network of sites. - Large old indigenous trees that cannot be replaced in the short to medium term. - Indigenous plants of exceptional size or age for their species. - The value a less ecologically significant part of a site can contribute to more significant adjacent vegetation by: - Providing an ecological buffer. - Providing a buffer for bushfire safety to avoid ecological damage. - · Providing management access. - · Inhibiting the ingress of nutrients, soil, weed seeds and pests.
+- The best examples of natural environments in Knox, providing the community with opportunities for the richest and most authentic natural landscapes and experiences of contact with nature. - Remnant indigenous vegetation belonging to Ecological Vegetation Classes (EVCs) that are regionally endangered or vulnerable. - Plant species that are threatened in Knox or more widely. - Native fauna (including invertebrates) that are uncommon, rare or threatened in the Melbourne or wider area. - Habitat features, such as tree hollows, food plants and even open pastures and grasslands that are used by uncommon, rare or threatened native fauna. - Streams, wetlands (including ephemeral) and riparian vegetation that retain a natural ecological function, including habitat for native fish, platypus, waterfowl, invertebrates or other fauna. - A role in dispersal of wildlife, pollen and plant propagules through acting as an ecological corridor or a 'stepping stone' in a network of sites. - Large old indigenous trees that cannot be replaced in the short to medium term. - Indigenous plants of exceptional size or age for their species. - The value that a less ecologically significant part of a site can contribute to more significant adjacent vegetation by: - Providing an ecological buffer. - Providing a buffer for bushfire safety to avoid ecological damage. - Providing management access. - · Inhibiting the ingress of nutrients, soil, weed seeds and pests.

-2.0 Environmental objectives to be achieved
+2.0 Environmental objective to be achieved